NHSDigital/personal-demographics-service-api/karate-tests/README.md

 ### Running the sandbox locally as a separate process

-If you want to run the sandbox locally to explore using Postman, for example, you can spin up an instance of the sandbox by using Java to run a Karate jarfile.
+If you want to run the sandbox locally to explore using Postman, for example, you can spin up an instance of the sandbox by running `make sandbox`.

 #### Option 1: Using Docker
 We have a Dockerfile set up for the sandbox.
 You can build the image from this Dockerfile.